kersing/ttn-resin-gateway-rpi-1/README.md

 ## Prerequisites

 1. Build your hardware.
 2. Create a new gateway that uses `gateway connector` on the [TTN Console](https://console.thethingsnetwork.org/gateways).
 Also set the location and altitude of your gateway.
-We will come back to this console later to obtain the gateway ID and access key.
+Go to API keys and create a new API key with 'link as Gateway to a Gateway Server for traffic exchange, i.e. write uplink and read downlink' rights.
+Copy the secret and use it for GW_KEY later on.
 3. Create and sign into an account at https://www.balena.io/cloud/, which is the central "device dashboard".

 ## Create a balenaCloud application